scrapcode/The-C-Book/README.md

-### The-Book
+# The-Book
-## Cam Cecil
-# Answers to the exercises from the KnR C Book
+### Answers to the exercises from the KnR C Book by (Cam Cecil)[camcecil@gmail.com]

-## The C Programming Language
-# Second Edition
-Brian W. Kernighan & Dennis M. Ritchie
+The C Programming Language, Second Edition, Brian W. Kernighan & Dennis M. Ritchie